The Archive

 Chris Church remembers

 Having stumbled on your site, looking for a connection with someone who used to play in the Global Village Trucking Company, I am completely gobsmacked.
-Right down to finding words that i typed for a badly photocopied programme some 26 years ago - phew!there were festivals in 1975 and 76.
-I do have some of the material (I was a lowly helped on the 74 event (I cannot remmebr who Richard Arridge was but there you go) but helped run the next two.
+Right down to finding words that i typed for a badly photocopied programme some 26 years ago - phew! there were festivals in 1975 and 76.
+I do have some of the material (I was a lowly helper on the 74 event (I cannot remmebr who Richard Arridge was but there you go) but helped run the next two.
 The last one was due to be a two dayer, starred John Otway playing to the biggest ever Mayfly crowd, but over night there was some theft and a rape on the site and we cancelled the second day....
 Punk was just around the corner: the Oxford free festival (same site, same stage design,some of same bands) was a 'carnival against racism' and that was that for Mayfly.

-to about 9pm.
-Those appearing were: It was a great spot for a music event and that weekend was blessed with warm sunny weather.
+It was a great spot for a music event and that weekend was blessed with warm sunny weather.
 I do not know who the organisers were but it would have needed the support of Oxford City Council to go ahead.
 Some Hell’s Angels turned up (no idea which Chapter as there wasn’t one in Oxford, possibly Windsor?) intent on causing trouble, which demonstrated to a callow youth like me that free music events could have their problems. |

 For the Monday we were promised: